 The proposed NES would enable local authorities to appropriately manage the risks posed by outdoor tyre stores to the environment, human health, and local communities.

 We held a public consultation on the proposed National Environmental Standard for the Outdoor Storage of Tyres (NES) in mid-2017.
 There were 35 submissions.
 These were mostly supportive of an NES, but raised questions and issues about the proposal.
 For instance, there were conflicting views on the threshold for resource consent and there was support to widen the scope of the proposed NES to include other requirements, for instance, mandatory documentation for tyre transactions.

 We will continue to work on the proposed NES in collaboration with council waste management experts to ensure it is fit-for-purpose.
-We expect the NES to be completed mid-2019.
+We expect the NES to be completed December 2019/early 2020.

 We are also working with the tyre industry on a proposal for a mandatory product stewardship scheme for tyres.
 For more information see the Tyrewise website.

 Find out more